geyserfund/geyser-app/README.md

 ### Opening in the Browser

-With Docker running, navigate to the URL that's appropriate for the development-environment configuration in your `.env` file:
+With Docker running, navigate to the staging URL provided below.

 <br />